EmilyHong77/gentrification_in_montreal/README.md

 # gentrification_in_montreal
-Research project using Canadian census data, XGBoost, and ArcGIS mapping to predict neighbourhoods at risk of gentrification in Montreal.
+Independent Research project using Canadian census data, XGBoost, and ArcGIS mapping to predict neighbourhoods at risk of gentrification in Montreal.

 # Phase 1: Data Cleaning